Security as an integral part of the DevOps culture

 Which tools are indispensable for DevSecOps and how do you integrate them effectively?

 Integrating security tools into the DevOps workflow is a central aspect of a successful DevSecOps implementation.
-The selection and seamless embedding of appropriate tools into development and operations processes enables automated, consistent, and scalable security controls without compromising agility.
+The selection and smooth embedding of appropriate tools into development and operations processes enables automated, consistent, and flexible security controls without compromising agility.
 A well-considered toolchain covers the entire software development lifecycle and supports the principle of "Shift-Left Security".

 🧰 Core tool categories for DevSecOps: